aleen42/PersonalWiki/Programming/JavaScript/high_performance/responsive_interfaces/responsive_interfaces.md

 </html>
 ```

 Once the button is clicked, it will create and add two new tasks to a queue, waiting for being executed.
-The first task is to change the appearance of the button to indicate it was clicked, while second one is to execute the JavaScript code.
+The first task is to change the appearance of the button to indicate it was clicked, while the second one is to execute the JavaScript code.
 After tasks are completed, the function `handleClick()` will also result in a new task to update UI.
-What if users tries to interact with the page while a task is being executed?
+What if users try to interact with the page while a task is being executed?
 In fact, most browsers stop creating tasks while JavaScript code is being executed.

 #### 1.1 Browser Limits

-Browsers place limits on the amount of time that JavaScript take to execute, so that it won't block the UI thread forever.
+Browsers place limits on the amount of time that JavaScript takes to execute so that it won't block the UI thread forever.
 There're two such limits: the **call stack size limit** and the **long-running script limit**.
 As we know before, the call stack size limitation limits executing code recursively at many times.
 The long-running script limit is sometimes called the long-running script timer or the runaway script timer, which will keep track of how long a script has been running and stop it once it hits the limitation.
-Besides checking time for executing, browsers will also shutdown a script by checking available memory and CPU resources.
+Besides checking time for executing, browsers will also shut down a script by checking available memory and CPU resources.
 Of course, each browser has a slightly different approach to long-running script detection:

 - Internet Explorer, as of version 4, sets a default limit of 5 million statements; this limit is stored in a Windows registry setting called *HKEY_CURRENT_USER\Software\Microsoft\InternetExplorer\Styles\MaxScriptStatements*.
 - Firefox has a default limit of 10 seconds; this limit is stored in the browser's configuration settings (accessible by typing **about:config** in the address box) as the *dom.max_script_run_time key*.